Fox Chapel girls showing glimpses of potential - Trib HSSN

 By:

-In the latter stages of the third quarter of Friday’s game at WPIAL power North Allegheny, the Fox Chapel girls basketball team led the Class 6A No. 2 Tigers, 31-25, and had designs on finishing off a key early-season Section 1 victory.
+In the latter stages of the third quarter of a at WPIAL power North Allegheny on Dec.
+20, the Fox Chapel girls basketball team led the Class 6A No. 2 Tigers, 31-25, and had designs on finishing off a key early-season Section 1 victory.

-“North Allegheny, they are the gold standard,” said Foxes first-year coach Marty Matvey, whose team is 3-3 overall and 1-2 in section play.
+“North Allegheny, they are the gold standard,” said Foxes first-year coach Marty Matvey, whose team entered the holiday 3-3 overall and 1-2 in section play.

 “The girls weren’t used to hanging around with NA.
 That was a 10-point loss, but it was a two-possession game until the last minute or so.
 We let that one slip away.”

-Matvey said despite the setback, the effort showed his team, with four starters back from last year’s run to the PIAA playoffs, can contend with every team they play.
+Matvey said despite the setback, the effort showed his team, with four starters back from last year’s run to the PIAA playoffs, can contend with any opponent.

 “Over the six games, we’ve still been trying to figure out what type of identity we wanted to have as a team,” Matvey said.
 “We’re 3-3 right now, but, in all honesty, we could be 6-0.
 Our losses were close games we easily could’ve won.
 The girls see they have the potential to be a really good team.
 It’s all about them playing the way they are capable and continuing to believe in themselves.”